Deep-Symmetry/beat-link/README.md

 > packages, so I also took the opportunity to make some basic changes to
 > the API to position it for future growth and better reliability.
 This
 > means version 0.3.0 is not API compatible with prior
-> releases, and any code which compiled against old release will
+> releases, and any code which compiled against an old release will
 > require some rewriting.
 >
 > :octocat: Since, as far as I know, I am still the only consumer of